-17. Decisions concerning the dates and venue of the next sessions of the Committee on Budget and Finance a) Review of the Court
+17. Decisions concerning the dates and venue of the next sessions of the Committee on Budget and Finance

 48. At its 9th meeting, on 6 December 2019, the Assembly decided that the Committee on Budget and Finance would hold its thirty-fourth and thirty-fifth sessions in The Hague, from 4 to 8 May 2020 and 14 to 25 September 2020, respectively.